W3stM1nst3r/w3stm1nst3r.github.io/README.md

 # w3stm1nst3r.github.io
-...an search engine by westmynster
+...a custom search engine by Westmynster and Google